semgrep/semgrep-docs/docs/writing-rules/private-rules.md

 To enforce the rule on new scans, add the rule in the [registry](https://semgrep.dev/r) to an existing policy.

-## Automatically publishing private rules
+## Automatically publishing rules

-This section provides a sample of GitHub Actions workflow to automatically publish rules from a private Git repository after a merge to the `main`, `master`, or `develop` branches.
+This section provides an example of how to automatically publish your private rules so they are accessible within your private organization.
+"Publishing" your private rules in this manner does not make them public.
+The following sample of the GitHub Actions workflow publishes rules from a private Git repository after a merge to the `main`, `master`, or `develop` branches.

 1. Make sure that `SEMGREP_APP_TOKEN` is defined in your Github project or organization's secrets.
 2. Create the following file at `.github/workflows/semgrep-publish.yml`: